How Accurate Is An Online Bipolar Quiz?

 Bipolar II Disorder

 Bipolar II Disorder is a disorder in which someone will experience a pattern of alternating manic and depressive episodes but not to the degree that one would experience in the previous disorder.
-Those with Bipolar II Disorder will often be able to function better in their daily lives because of this.
+Those with Bipolar II Disorder will often be able to function more readily in their daily lives because of the reduced severity of symptoms.

 If you are familiar with dysthymia, you may have a clue as to what cyclothymia is.
 Cyclothymic disorder is a disorder that is characterized by the alternating of many manic episodes and depressive episodes that occurs for two years or more.
-These symptoms will be more manageable and may not be as noticeable to some people as they carry on with their day-to-day lives, which is why this disorder may go unnoticed for some time until people reach out for help.
+These symptoms will be more manageable and may not be as noticeable to some people as they carry on with their day-to-day lives, which is why this disorder may go unnoticed for some time until people reach out for help for depressive symptoms or other mental health conditions.

 Bipolar Disorder With Various Specifiers